 top of page

-I first wrote Tour Tracker about 15 years ago.
-And for 10 years the primary business of providing custom apps to races (e.g. Tour of California Tour Tracker) and broadcasters (e.g. NBC Tour de France) supported the direct-to-consumers Tour Tracker Pro Cycling.
-It was great as it let me release an app that focused on covering cycling, while the NBC and other apps really focused on advertising and/or sponsorship placement.
+I first wrote Tour Tracker 15 years ago for the Tour of California, and for the first 10 years my primary business was providing custom apps to U.S. races and broadcasters like NBC and SBS.
+These partnerships enabled me to create the direct-to-cycling-fans Tour Tracker Pro Cycling app you know.
+This setup was great as it let me provide an app to the public that focused on covering cycling, while the NBC and race-specific apps really focused on advertising and sponsorship placement.
 And it let me price the app at less than a cup of coffee a year for live coverage of the Grand Tours.

-Things, however, have changed over the past 5 years.
-NBC's switch to streaming meant they no longer wanted a TDF app.
+Things, however, have changed a LOT over the past few years.
+SBS and NBC's switch to streaming meant they no longer wanted a Tour de France app.
 And as you might know all of the U.S. races folded.
-So my golden geese disappeared.
-At the same time, users kept asking for more races and more features.
-And more races.
-And women's races.
-And the World Championships.
-And...
+So my "golden geese" disappeared.
+At the same time, however, users kept asking for more.
+More races.
+More features.
+Women's races.
+The World Championships.
+The Olympics.
+Fantasy cycling.
+The list goes on...

 Clara and I wanted to share some information about the state of women's coverage in our Tour Tracker Pro Cycling app.
 This is a topic we discuss every season, and a topic our users ask about often.